-I am an Assistant Professor with a Tenure Track Chair on Water, Health and Decisions at the Faculty ITC, University of Twente.
+I am an Associate Professor with a Tenure Track Chair on Water, Health and Decisions at the Faculty ITC, University of Twente.
 My mission is to use water- and health-related related knowledge, information and data to inform improved health-promoting decision-making and interventions.

 My group focuses on water and health challenges and how to solve them.
 Our research aims at providing safe drinking water, sanitation and hygiene (WASH) to prevent exposure to water-related infectious disease, at reducing adverse impacts of extreme weather events on health-promoting infrastructure, and at promoting blue spaces to support well-being.
 We use a broad nexus perspective, and consider implications of environmental justice and inequality, extreme weather events, cultural context, and are particularly interested in working with vulnerable population groups.